The Son of Man

 The language from Daniel is prominent

-appear “on the clouds of heaven”:
+figure who will appear “on the clouds of heaven”:

 - “Then will appear the sign of the Son of Man in heaven.
 And then will all the tribes of the earth mourn, and they will see the Son of man coming on the clouds of heaven with power and great glory” – (Matthew 24:30).

 - “Behold, he is coming with the clouds, and every eye will see him, and such men as pierced him.
-And all the tribes of the land will smite themselves for him.
+And all the tribes of the earth will smite themselves for him.
 Yea!
 Amen” – (Revelation 1:7).

-The description of Christ’s arrival on clouds
+The description of the arrival of ‘the Son

-approached the “Ancient of Days” and received the Kingdom on behalf of “the saints,” as well as the authority to reign over “all peoples,
+behalf of the saints, as well as the authority to reign over all peoples,

-The enthronement of the Son of Man occurred after the Little Horn waged “war against the saints and prevailed over them.”
-Likewise, the receipt of “dominion” by Jesus came only after his Death and Resurrection – (Matthew 20:28, 28:18-20).
+The enthronement of ‘the Son of Man’ occurred after the Little Horn waged “war against the saints and prevailed over them.”
+Likewise, the receipt of dominion by Jesus came only after his Death and Resurrection – (Matthew 20:28, 28:18-20).

 Whenever Jesus

-others:
+for others:

-- “For the Son of Man came not to be served, but to serve and to give his life a ransom for many” – (Mark 10:45).
+- “For the Son of Man came, not to be served, but to serve and to give his life a ransom for many” – (Mark 10:45).

-Jesus
+Jesus of Nazareth

-applying this term to Christ if we wish to understand his ministry and reign;
+is “that Son of Man.”
+If we wish to understand his ministry and nature,

 [PDF Copy]